|

 be parted from you.
 Because they love you."

 "I am sorry," said the woman.
-And she pushed past Aragorn
+She pushed past Aragorn

 on her lower back, the other on her armand steadied her,